Mammal Study Merit Badge

 - (c) Write a life history of a native game mammal that lives in your area, covering the points outlined in requirement 3(c).
 List sources for this information.

-- (e) Visit a natural history museum.
+(e) Visit a natural history museum.
 Report on how specimens are prepared and cataloged.
 Explain the purposes of museums.
-Resource: What Is the Purpose of a Natural History Museum? (video)

 - (f) Write a report of 500 words on a book about a mammal species.